laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

 The `registerCustomDoctrineType` method has been removed from the `Illuminate\Database\Schema\Builder` class.
-You can use the `registerDoctrineType` method on the `DB` facade instead, or register custom Doctrine types in the `config/database.php` configuration file.
+You may use the `registerDoctrineType` method on the `DB` facade instead, or register custom Doctrine types in the `config/database.php` configuration file.

 ### Eloquent